 - The fact that the international partners had previous experience in Yemen and in particular with the SCER helped to fasten the trust-building period.
 The international community should take advantage of this achievement to quickly build new projects. - There has been no overlapping of human resources between JEAP and SETP; both teams worked often closely on specific topics like media outreach, communication, voter awareness campaigns.
-However, future projects should take into consideration the EMB capacity in liaising with different donors, projects and interlocutors and make sure the teams present in the SCER do not replicate the same functions. - Embedding the TA proved efficient and should be replicated. - The SCER Chairman emphasized the need to restructure the SCER both at central and governorate levels.
+However, future projects should take into consideration the EMB capacity in liaising with different donors, projects and interlocutors and make sure the teams present in the SCER do not replicate the same functions. - Embedding the TA proved efficient and should be replicated.

+López-Pintor,R. and Fisher, J.(eds.).
+(2006).
+Getting to the CORE.
+A Global Survey on the Cost of Registration and Elections.
+New York: UNDP.

+&lt;sup>5 Reports from domestic observers mention issues of inconsistencies in applying the procedures as well as in laying-out the polling stations.

+- The SCER Chairman emphasized the need to restructure the SCER both at central and governorate levels.
 A smaller and more specialized staff is needed.
 A priority on which any capacity building effort could then be based upon- is to assist the SCER in designing a human resource plan and a possible restructuration of the institution. - Given the short time available, not much could have been achieved in terms of training of election officials.
 However, a project like JEAP, which was already present in the field and had previous experiences with providing capacity to the SCER (BRIDGE) could have done more.
 The SCER itself self-evaluated the trainings as being insufficient, and asked for more efforts in this field.
 In addition, reports from the different projects widely mention weaknesses in the fields of IT, and operational and strategic planning.
 A robust, systematically coordinated effort is needed in terms of training of the middle and lower management of the EMB.
-The needs should be identified and a plan for a multi-donor, cross-sector (security, media, voter register, ToT, IT and new technologies) training Programme should be developed.
+The needs should be identified and a plan for a multi-donor, cross-sector (security, media, voter register, ToT, IT and new technologies) training Programme should be developed. - The fact that the past elections were held under emergency circumstances should not let aside the importance of planning.

-López-Pintor, R. and Fisher, J. (eds.).
-(2006).
-Getting to the CORE.
-A Global Survey on the Cost of Registration and Elections.
-New York: UNDP.
-5 Reports from domestic observers mention issues of inconsistencies in applying the procedures as well as in laying-out the polling stations.

-- The fact that the past elections were held under emergency circumstances should not let aside the importance of planning.
 Main recommendation is about the necessity of strategic, organizational, management and operational planning.
 While the SCER is familiar with the electoral procedures and processes there is some capacity deficiency which would benefit from further partnerships at international levels.
 Under emergency situation, only a modicum of operational planning may be possible and effective.
 Nevertheless, within an electoral cycle, and even under the uncertainty resulting of a transitional period, proper strategic, organizational and managerial planning is a necessity. - In case the political process would advise for a quick update of the current voter lists (last update occurred in 2008), the need for training would substantially increase at different levels.
 IFES conducted an assessment of the VR in 2009 that could be used as a starting point.
-Also, a VR exercise should be taken as an opportunity for civil education while mobilizing the people to register. - A great amount of information and assessment has been collected by the different teams working closely with the SCER during this short period; next projects should be based inter alia upon the useful recommendations made by the experts. - While it is likely that next projects will prioritize capacity building, they should identify realistic indicators showing concrete results in participation with the SCER staff.
+Also, a VR exercise should be taken as an opportunity for civil education while mobilizing the people to register - A great amount of information and assessment has been collected by the different teams working closely with the SCER during this short period; next projects should be based inter alia upon the useful recommendations made by the experts. - While it is likely that next projects will prioritize capacity building, they should identify realistic indicators showing concrete results in participation with the SCER staff.